Winter SUP paddling tips from SUP My Race

 Make A Plan

-Planning is essential to any time on water.
-Look at the forecast conditions, where you will park, which way you will go, how long you will be out.
-Think about where you can get off the water if something goes wrong or conditions change, will you have cellphone coverage to call for help if you need it.
+Planning is essential at any time on water.
+Look at the forecast conditions, where you will park, which way you will go, and how long you will be out.
+Think about where you can get off the water if something goes wrong or conditions change.
+Will you have cell phone coverage to call for help if you need it?

 Investigate GPS trackers like Garmin's Inreach, the SPOT range or others if you will be in an area with limited or no cell phone coverage.